What Happens When the Air Force Grounds a Fleet

-On May 20, 2026, the United States Air Force ordered an operational pause for its entire fleet of T-38 Talon jet trainers.
-Every T-38 across every command—Air Education and Training Command, Air Combat Command, Air Force Materiel Command, and Air Force Global Strike Command—was grounded simultaneously, pending investigation of a May 12 mishap at Columbus Air Force Base, Mississippi.
+On May 19, 2026, the United States Air Force ordered an operational pause for its entire fleet of T-38 Talon jet trainers.
+Every T-38 across every command—Air Education and Training Command, Air Combat Command, Air Force Materiel Command, and Air Force Global Strike Command—was grounded simultaneously, pending investigation of a May 12 crash in Alabama involving a T-38 assigned to Columbus Air Force Base, Mississippi.

 For anyone outside the military, the announcement raises an obvious question: what actually happens when the Air Force tells an entire fleet of aircraft to stop flying?
 The answer involves a carefully choreographed process of investigation, inspection, and incremental return to flight that is far more nuanced than simply flipping a switch to "off."